splitice/encrypted-email-backup/README.md

 ## Requirements
  - mutt: To send emails
- - openssl: For encryption
+ - openssl: For encryption, compiled with zlib support
- - gzip: For compression
  - bash: language of the script

 ## Limitations